mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 * Simplify problems so that you can produce simpler solution models

+### Explore alternative models

-### Understand the Balance and Trade offs of alternative models
+* Understand the Balance and Trade offs of

 ## Optimize for the Overall System